HeyTomCat/ProgramLangs/UNLICENSE.md

 In addition, even though not required it would be greatly appreciated to
 use this exact license with only minor modifications in your repository,
 if it is based on or uses contents of this repository.
+Also it would be
+greatly appreciated, if in any way you use these contents, there
+is at least some mention of this repository.